AdePhil/framework-for-learning/slides.md

 # Start with the basics

 <ul>
-<li>Every languages have their commonalities of course with slight variations in syntax</li>
+<li>Every language has its commonalities, of course, with slight variations in syntax</li>
 <v-click><li>DataTypes supported in the language</li>
 ```go
 integers, booleans, strings, floats, doubles, longs